Solana Liquid Staking

 In Lido for ETH, withdrawals from the Lido program are blocked until the ETH2 chain is live.
-In Lido for Solana, staggered withdrawals will be enabled.
+In Lido on Solana, staggered withdrawals will be enabled.
 These direct withdrawals will take a couple of epochs to process, and will be beneficial for large withdrawals (e.g. because there will be no slippage from trading on the open market).
 However, for small withdrawals exchanging stSOL on a DEX (e.g. to SOL) will likely prove to be the go-to solution in order to exit a staking position with Lido for most of the users.

 ETH2 to stETH in a 1:1 ratio.

 To understand how rewards work for 'Lido on Solana' let's look at a hypothetical scenario.
 Let's assume that the pool contains

 2000 SOL and while we are at it let us also assume that a total of

 1800 stSOL are held by the token holders.
 This puts an exchange rate of

 0.9 stSOL in return.
 As rewards accrue SOL balance goes up, let’s say from

 Now if Alice goes and enquires about the value of her